-- · Its business is conducted in accordance with the law and proper standards. - · Public money is safeguarded and properly accounted for, and used economically, efficiently, and effectively.
+- · Its business is conducted in accordance with the law and proper standards; - · Public money is safeguarded and properly accounted for, and used economically, efficiently and effectively.

-The Authority has a duty under the Local Government Act 1999 to plan to secure continuous improvement in the way in which its functions are exercised, having regard to economy, efficiency, and effectiveness.
+The Authority also has a duty under the Local Government Act 1999 to make arrangements to secure continuous improvement in the way in which its functions are exercised, having regard to a combination of economy, efficiency and effectiveness.

-In discharging these responsibilities, CFA must ensure that there are proper arrangements in place for the governance of its affairs, and sound systems of internal control that support the Authority in the effective exercising of its functions and responsibilities including arrangements for the management of risk.
+In discharging these overall responsibilities, CFA must ensure that there are proper arrangements in place for the governance of its affairs, and sound systems of internal control that support the Authority in the effective exercising of its functions and responsibilities including arrangements for the management of risk.